 Libreture uses SSL throughout, meaning your entire interaction with Libreture is delivered over HTTPS.

 You may experience a warning about the certificate when using Libreture through an older browser, such as on an old e-reader device.
 This is due to older browsers not recognising new SSL Certification Authorities, such as Let's Encrypt, which I use for the analytics software.
 Many old e-readers that are otherwise in perfect working order are no longer updated by their respective manufacturers.
 The security certificate is still valid, and if you can, please select whichever option allows you to continue.

 Your book collection, or library, is private by default.
 If you choose to make your library public, your username and information about your book collection will be visible to the general public and will likely be indexed by search engines.

-Your private library and locked books will never be intentionally displayed to other users or shared with third parties.
+Your private library and any books you have specifically made private will never be intentionally displayed to other users or shared with third parties.

-Libreture does not serve any external third-party content (scripts, cookies, or images), other than the payment provider (Stripe) widget on the Edit Account page.
+Libreture does not serve any external third-party content (scripts, cookies, or images), other than the payment provider (Stripe) tools that are required on the Edit Account page.

 This site collects anonymous statistical information about logged-out visitors only.

 No personally identifiable information is recorded in the analytics data.

 Recorded analytics data includes which pages and how long visitors stay on each.
 To do this, the site records an anonymised copy of the visitor's IP address (What's an IP address?).
 It anonymises it by removing the last 2 bytes e.g. 192.168.